screenwriter | scholar | rebel buddhist

 Conference Presentations

-4. “Confronting and Healing America’s Racialized Karma.”
-American Academy of Religion (AAR), Collective Karma Unit on “Karma Cluster Concepts: Racialized Karma, Popular Sovereignty, Healing, and Ethical Formation.”
+7. “Confronting and Healing America’s Racialized Karma.”
+American Academy of Religion (AAR).
+Panel on “Karma Cluster Concepts: Racialized Karma, Popular Sovereignty, Healing, and Ethical Formation.”
+Collective Karma Unit.
 2023.

-5. “Straying into samsaric time according to Heart Essence Literature.”
-American Academy of Religion (AAR), Buddhism Unit on “Performing Time in Buddhist Literature: Creative Re-imaginings of Past, Present and Future.”
+8. “Straying into samsaric time according to Heart Essence Literature.”
+American Academy of Religion (AAR).
+Panel on “Performing Time in Buddhist Literature: Creative Re-imaginings of Past, Present and Future.”
+Buddhism Unit.
 2022.

-6. “Reconciliation, Refuge, Regeneration: Weavings from Buddhist Asian America,” co-authored by Elaine Lai & Chenxing Han.
-American Academy of Religion (AAR) Western Region, Asian American Studies Unit, 2022.
+9. “Reconciliation, Refuge, Regeneration: Weavings from Buddhist Asian America,” co-authored by Elaine Lai & Chenxing Han.
+American Academy of Religion (AAR) Western Region.
+Asian American Studies Unit, 2022.